-The statutory duty for making arrangements for supporting children at school with medical conditions rests with the governing body and remains legally responsible and accountable for fulfilling their statutory duty for supporting children at school with medical conditions.
+The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the governing body and remains legally responsible and accountable for fulfilling their statutory duty for supporting pupils at school with medical conditions.
 The governing body of Garlinge Primary School & Nursery ensure:

-- the health and safety of their staff and anyone else on the premises or taking part in school activities (this includes all children).
-This responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips - the school's health and safety policies and risk-assessments are inclusive of the needs of children with medical conditions and reviewed annually - the medical conditions policy is effectively implemented, monitored and evaluated and regularly updated - the school has robust systems for dealing with medical emergencies and critical incidents at any time when children are on site or on out of school activities
+- the health and safety of their staff and anyone else on the premises or taking part in school activities (this includes all pupils).
+This responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips - the school's health and safety policies and risk-assessments are inclusive of the needs of pupils with medical conditions and reviewed annually - the medical conditions policy is effectively implemented, monitored and evaluated and regularly updated - the school has robust systems for dealing with medical emergencies and critical incidents at any time when pupils are on site or on out of school activities

-The overall responsibility for the implementation of this policy is given to the Heads of School who ensure that sufficient staff are suitably trained and cover arrangements, in cases of staff absences or staff turnover, are in place to ensure that someone is always available and on-site with an appropriate level of training.
+The overall responsibility for the implementation of this policy is given to the Headteacher who ensure that sufficient staff are suitably trained and cover arrangements, in cases of staff absences or staff turnover, are in place to ensure that someone is always available and on-site with an appropriate level of training.

-The Special Educational Needs and Disabilities Co-Ordinator (SENDCo) along with the Senior Leadership Team will be responsible for the monitoring of IHPs.
+The Additional Educational Needs Co-ordinator (AENCo) along with the Senior Leadership Team will be responsible for the monitoring of IHPs.

-The Welfare Officer will be responsible in conjunction with parents/carers, for drawing up, implementing and reviewing the IHP for each child and making sure relevant staff are aware of these plans and trained to meet the individual needs.
+The Welfare Officer will be responsible in conjunction with parents/carers, for drawing up, implementing and reviewing the IHP for each pupil and making sure relevant staff are aware of these plans and trained to meet the individual needs.

-Procedure to be followed when notification is received that a child has a medical condition
+Procedure to be followed when notification is received that a pupil has a medical condition

-This covers notification of a medical condition prior to admission, procedures to cover transitional arrangements between schools or alternative providers and the process to be followed upon reintegration after a period of absence or when a child's needs have changed.
+This covers notification of a medical condition prior to admission, procedures to cover transitional arrangements between schools or alternative providers and the process to be followed upon reintegration after a period of absence or when pupils' needs change.
 The school will endeavour to ensure the arrangements will be in place for the start of the relevant school term for new entrants.
 In other cases, such as a new diagnosis or a child moving mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.

 In making the arrangements, we will take into account that many of the medical conditions that require support at school may affect quality of life and may be life-threatening.
 We also acknowledge that some may be more obvious than others.
 We will therefore ensure that the focus is on the needs of each individual child and how their well-being impacts on their school life.
-We aim to ensure that parents/carers and children can have confidence in our ability to provide effective support for medical conditions in school, so the arrangements will show an understanding of how medical conditions impact on the child's ability to learn, as well as increase their confidence and promote self-care.
+We aim to ensure that parents/carers and pupils can have confidence in our ability to provide effective support for medical conditions in school, so the arrangements will show an understanding of how medical conditions impact on the child's ability to learn, as well as increase their confidence and promote self-care.